-As described in the judgment, the same man previously appeared as a case study in the Medical Journal of Australia in 1966 (Fraser et al).
-An extract from that MJA report discusses his birth and upbringing, and how early surgical intervention became the norm in the years after his birth:
+Early surgeries were not the norm when he was an infant or young child, but he chose surgeries as an adult to make his body more typically male.
+As described in the judgment, he appeared in a case study in the Medical Journal of Australia in 1966 (Fraser et al).
+An extract from that MJA report discusses his birth and upbringing, and how early surgical intervention became the norm in Australia in the years after his birth:

 A’s parents were told at his birth that he was a male, and that his gross phallic deformity [sic] could not be corrected until he was 16 years old.
 No doubt this advice was tendered by a disciple of the then popular but now rarely used method of delaying definitive treatment of hypospadias, with the use of an inlay graft, until the patient was approaching adult life.
 As often happens in such cases, by the time he was 16 years old the deformity [sic] had become so accepted, by both the parents and the patient, that no steps were taken to commence reparative surgery.
 In the meantime, he had led a normal life at school and had now commenced work.

 As we describe further in our reports on faith, the construction of a ‘hermaphrodite’ as necessarily neither female nor male is an ahistorical construction.
-Roman law, canon law and early common law took approaches that regard hermaphrodites as either female or male depending on predominant characteristics, including for purposes of marriage – and this is cited by Finlay (1980) in his criticism of the case.
+The Christian tradition, derived from Roman law and evident in canon law and early common law, regards hermaphrodites as either female or male depending on prevailing or predominant sex characteristics – including for purposes of marriage, and this is cited by Finlay (1980) in his criticism of the case.